hyspy-dev/meridian-launcher/README.md

 snooping one out of a running game process, keep the player in control of what the client does at startup, and lay the groundwork for a community server list later.

-Nothing here is an exploit: the account flow is the standard OAuth2 the official launcher uses (`client_id=hytale-launcher`), ported faithfully from the reference Rust client (`hytale-monitor`).
+Nothing here is an exploit: the account flow is the standard OAuth2 the official launcher uses (`client_id=hytale-launcher`, authorization code + PKCE over a loopback redirect), implemented against the public endpoints and verified against the official launcher's own behaviour.

 ## What it does today (Part 1)